kwakutwumasi/Authentication-Server/totp-server/README.md

 ```
 data.store.name - The name of the QA-ORM datastore for the TOTP server
 mac.algorithm - The specific HMAC algorithm to use to generate the tokens
-mac.provider - The JCE provider of the MAC generation algorithm
+mac.provider - The JCE provider of the HMAC generation algorithm
 otp.length - the OTP string length
 seed.length - the length of the seed to generate, in bytes.
-It must be appropriate for the selected MAC algorithm
+It must be appropriate for the selected MMAC algorithm
 secure.random.instance - The secure random instance to use when generating the seed
 secure.random.provider - the JCE provider of the secure random instance
 time.step - the amount of time in seconds that the token is valid for